devjgigas/drupal-contractors.github.io/_posts/2020-12-01-custom-content-types.md

 ---
-title: Custom Content Types: Drupal vs. WordPress
+title: "Custom Content Types: Drupal vs. WordPress"
 image: "/img/custom-content-types.jpg"
 description: By default, most CMSs offer static and dynamic content as common content types.
 In WordPress, these are Posts and Pages.
 In Drupal, they are Pages and Stories.
 thumbnail: "/img/custom-content-types.jpg"